m0lentum/molentum.github.io/_drafts/starframe-devlog-constraints.md

-One important detail is that the Jacobian rows $J_i$ won't line up correctly if they just have the four vector elements they had earlier in our two-body constraint.
-Those elements must be aligned with the bodies' velocities in the whole system's velocity vector.
+One important detail is that the Jacobian rows $J_i$ won't line up correctly if they just have the four vector elements they had earlier in our two-body example.
+Here we need to treat them as if the constraint function took the entire system's velocity vector as its parameters, which means a lot of padding with zeroes.

-This may all be very obvious if you're more experienced with matrix math than I was when I was doing this.
-It took me many hours of walking in circles and drawing lines in the air with my arms to get all these matrix dimensions lined up in my head, so I'm taking the time to explain this the way my past self would have needed it :)
+This isn't super relevant to the actual solver because it doesn't really store the padding zeroes in memory at all, but I'm mentioning it because understanding the theoretical matrix dimensions was an important step in my own understanding of the math we're doing here.
 {: .sidenote}

 Let's look at a concrete example.
 Say we have a system with three bodies.